victorjunlu/tag-app-delivery/platforms-whitepaper/v1/index.md

 1. Ensure platform teams are staffed appropriately for their domain and number of customers

-## How to measure the success of platforms
+## How to measure the success of platforms 如何衡量平台的成功

 Enterprises will want to measure whether their platform initiatives are delivering the values and attributes discussed above.
 Also, throughout this paper we've